jonitrythall/wildflowers/presentation.md

 #### Bees, Butterflies

 #### Birds
+Perhaps somewhat surprisingly, birds are very important pollinators for wildflowers.
+In the United States Hummingbirds specifically are amoung the most helpful here and are especially attracted to red.
+There are 2,000 bird species globally that feed on nectar, insects, and the spiders associated with nectar bearing flowers.

 ## Saving Bugs

 ## Beauty
+Wildflowers are vibrantly colored by design in order to attact as many pollinators as possible.
+They have the ability to cover and thrive in our native environment, creating peace and beauty while encouraging gardening and fostering pollinator education.

 ## Common Types In The Area (Delaware) 📍
 1. Swamp Milkweed